Prince of Persia: The Two Thrones Game Cover

 • “They try to force some sort of character development on him, mainly through his sidekick Farah, who pressures him to be less egoistic and more empathetic towards other people, but that literally happens all of a sudden during the last few hours of the game, so it ends up pretty contrived.”

 • “I like that they try to give the prince some character development, but it's very cliché.
 I mean, at the start of the game he says he cares about his people but doesn't do much about it.
-Then we have to believe that the alter ego is making him act like a jerk, and when he meets Farah, he realizes that and then starts the road to hero cliché redemption and he is good.”
+Then we have to believe that the alter ego is making him act poorly, and when he meets Farah, he realizes that and then starts the road to hero cliché redemption.”

-• “They added quick-time events, changed the original story into something half-baked, changed character designs because 'big boobs = bad boobs' or some stupid reasoning, and shoehorned characters in which sort of belong there but not really.”
+• “They added quick-time events, changed the original story into something half-baked, changed character designs for questionable reasons, and shoehorned characters in which sort of belong there but not really.”

-The game features an engaging storyline with strong character development that evokes a range of emotions, particularly through the prince's struggle with his darker alter ego.
-While it offers moments of emotional depth and nostalgia, some players feel that the exploration of complex themes is insufficient, leading to a less impactful emotional payoff compared to other titles in the genre.
-Overall, it provides an emotional roller coaster experience, especially for those reminiscing about past gaming experiences.
+The game features an engaging storyline with strong character development and emotional depth, particularly through the prince's struggle with his darker alter ego, which creates impactful moments and surprising twists.
+However, while it evokes nostalgia and a range of emotions for players, some feel that the exploration of deeper themes, such as the prince's bloodlust, is insufficiently developed, leading to a less satisfying emotional conclusion compared to other titles like Bioshock.
+Overall, it offers a mix of emotional highs and lows, making for a memorable experience.

 • “Engaging storyline with compelling character development and emotional depth.”